scikit-image/scikit-image/doc/source/skips/0-governance.rst

 Copyright
 =========

-This document is based on the `scikit-learn governanced document
+This document is based on the `scikit-learn governance document
 <https://scikit-learn.org/stable/governance.html>`_ and is placed in the public
 domain.